gammu/gammu/docs/manual/gammu/index.rst

     \fBgammu nokianetmonitor 243\fR in some phones like 6210 or 9210 have to reboot them to see netmonitor menu)

-.. option:: --nokianetmonitor36
+.. option:: nokianetmonitor36

     Reset counters from netmonitor test 36 in Nokia DCT3 phones.

     \fITIP:\fR For more info about this option, please visit
     \fIhttp://www.mwiacek.com\fR and read netmonitor manual.

-.. option:: --nokiasecuritycode
+.. option:: nokiasecuritycode

     Get/reset to "12345" security code

-.. option:: --nokiaselftests
+.. option:: nokiaselftests

     Perform tests for Nokia DCT3 phones.